himmAllRight/himmAllRight-source/resources/templates/md/posts/simple-reverse-ssh-tunnel.md

 ### Connecting

-After setting up the tunnel, the initializing computer can be accessed *from the server* with:
+After setting up the tunnel, the initializing computer can be accessed *from the server* by ssh'ing to the *remote-port* redefined above, of *localhost*:

 ```
 ssh -p 19999 localhost